sberthol/openig-cidemo/README.md

 kubectl port-forward --namespace=test openig-d86gh7 8080:8080
 ```

 If you are using minikube, another option is to do a:

 ```
-minikube service openig -ns=git-branch-name
+minikube service openig -n git-branch-name
 ```

 This opens a browser window to the IG service.

-Note: IG does not like to be behind a proxy server where
+**Note:** IG does not like to be behind a proxy server where
 the request context path is modified (i.e. it wants to be at the root).
 You
 will have to adjust your IG configuration appropriately.
+You may
+wish to use an ingress even for dev branches, so you get the root context
+with no url prefix.

 # Git branching model